brianpereboom/brianpereboom.github.io/README.md

 ### 4. Updating the Sitemap

-To ensure your article shows up in the navbar, you should add it to the `sitemap.xml` file in the following format:
+To ensure your article shows up in the navbar, you should add it to the `articlemap.xml` file in the following format:

 ```xml
 <url>